AhmedNabilSharawy/educational-platform/docs/monolith.md

 # Monolithic PHP Application

-The core of the KnowledgeCity platform’s business logic is handled by a monolithic PHP application, responsible for user authentication, content management, billing, and other centralized features.
+The core of the KnowledgeCity platform’s business logic is handled by a monolithic PHP application.
 ## Deployment

 - **Containerized in Docker**: The application is packaged as a Docker image for consistency and portability.